Rem0o/FanControl.Releases/README.md

   * https://github.com/LibreHardwareMonitor/LibreHardwareMonitor
   * https://github.com/falahati/NvAPIWrapper

 * Please only open issues on this repository for the software itself, UI, feature request and so on.
+If it's a "make this work please" hardware support request, I will link this section of the README and close your issue.
 * If you do have a special hardware compatibility request and you can provide a __working__ sample of code that can be used in .NET, like with a [Plugin](https://github.com/Rem0o/FanControl.Releases/wiki/Plugins), then feel free to submit that.

 ## FAQ